Approach

 We have controls and systems in place to help us uphold human rights, protecting workers' welfare standards and preventing modern slavery from taking place including:

-• Due diligence and engagement prior to onboarding, including screening third parties for any historic human rights or associated breaches or related adverse findings.
+- Due diligence and engagement prior to onboarding, including screening third parties for any human rights abuse and an adverse media reports.

 Looking ahead

-• Engage with relevant contractors to ensure they have effective grievance mechanisms for concerns expressed by sub-contractors in respect of working conditions.
+- Engage with relevant suppliers to ensure that they have effective speak up mechanisms for raising concerns when working for us.

-• Incorporate an evaluation of worker welfare practices during site visits to contractors' premises where appropriate.
+- Evaluate compliance with modern slavery and worker welfare practices during site visits to suppliers’ premises, where appropriate.